Hi,

 Dr. Eileen

 P.S.
-Don’t forget: Paid subscribers get Podcast Parent Notes that go deeper into the weekly podcast topic PLUS a coupon code for $20 off the monthly featured webinar.
+Don’t forget: Paid subscribers get Podcast Parent Notes that go deeper into the podcast topics PLUS a coupon code for $20 off the monthly featured webinar.
 For October, that’s Emotion Coaching: Help Your Child Cope with Feelings

 Scroll down for an easy-to-read podcast TRANSCRIPT, DISCUSSION QUESTIONS, and how to submit YOUR CHILD’S QUESTION.